horsepress/browserSearchShortcuts/README.md

 These are both useful and a pain to edit manually, hence this project.

-See e.g. http://kb.mozillazine.org/Using_keyword_searches for details or http://lifehacker.com/5476033/how-to-set-keyword-bookmarks-in-google-chrome for details.
+See e.g. http://kb.mozillazine.org/Using_keyword_searches  or http://lifehacker.com/5476033/how-to-set-keyword-bookmarks-in-google-chrome for details.

 Use
 ===